 Here at Heligan, we continually work to ensure that all our visitors, whatever their ability, can gain the most from their visit and have the best possible access to our facilities and services.

 Access within the gardens

-Most of the 13-acre Gardens, which includes; Productive Gardens, Pleasure Grounds and Home Farm are accessible and there is full access to the Hide (the indoor heart of our Wildlife Project), and the Steward’s House.
+Most of the 13-acre Gardens, which includes; Productive Gardens, Pleasure Grounds and Home Farm are accessible and there is also access to the Steward’s House.

 The Gardens lie on a gentle downhill gradient, so please remember this when you want to make your way back to the exit.

 The Jungle and Wider Estate are unfortunately not easily accessible to everyone.
 The gradients of the pathways to these areas are very steep and sometimes the route involves wooden boardwalk and steps.
 For this reason and your safety, we kindly ask wheelchair users to refrain from entering these areas.